When a child gets sick at school, it's not always easy to get them the care they need.

 Who will care for my child?

-Virtual Visits are provided by CoxHealth licensed providers.
-Much like a visit to an urgent care or walk-in clinic, a telemedicine visit will not change your child's primary care provider.
+Virtual visits are provided by CoxHealth licensed providers.
+Much like a visit to an urgent care or walk-in clinic, a virtual visit will not change your child's primary care provider.

 What types of conditions can be treated?

 Currently, we diagnose and treat common acute illnesses such as cough, cold, sore throat, ear infection and pink eye.
 Additional services such as asthma care and speech therapy may be available at specific locations.

 If a prescription is required, it will be sent electronically by the licensed provider to the pharmacy of your choice.